SE-Stuttgart/kib3_moodle_chatbot_frontend/readme.md

    I.e., the folder `./blocks/chatbot/` should contain the version information: `version.php`
 3. Open your Moodle administration page in your web browser, this should trigger the plugin installation.

+**NOTE: for full assistant functionallity, we recommend also installing [this plugin](https://github.com/SE-Stuttgart/moodle-block_slidefinder) which allows searching through PDF content in the course using the assistant.**

 ## Configuring the Moodle Assistant

 1. Go to the administration settings, then navigate to `Plugins`.